-“How does property division work in a Connecticut divorce” is a critical question — one of the major focuses in every divorce is how to divide property.
-First, two major myths persist that need to be debunked.
+“How does property division work in a Connecticut divorce” is a critical question — one of the major focuses in every divorce is how to divide the property.
+First, we need to debunk two major myths.

 Connecticut Divorce Property Division Myths

 Connecticut is not a community property state.
-Connecticut is what is called an “equitable division” or “equitable distribution” state.
-To learn more about the difference between equitable distribution and community property, head here.
+Connecticut is an “equitable division” or “equitable distribution” state.
+Head here to learn more about the difference between equitable distribution and community property.

-The default is not that property is divided 50/50 in Connecticut divorces.
+Connecticut’s default is not to divide property 50/50 in divorces.

 Read on to learn about how Connecticut actually addresses property division.

-Connecticut is an equitable distribution state, and an “all property” state, which means that the courts have jurisdiction over all the property that both spouses have, marital and separate.
-Equitable does not mean equal, or even half, but rather what the Superior Court considers fair.
-Connecticut’s version of equitable distribution looks a great deal different from other states that follow the equitable distribution rule of property division.
+Connecticut is an equitable distribution state and an “all property” state, which means that the courts have jurisdiction over all the property that both spouses have, marital and separate.
+In addition, equitable does not mean equal or even half, but rather what the Court considers fair.
+Finally, Connecticut’s version of equitable distribution looks significantly different from other states that follow the equitable distribution rule of property division.
 Learn more about why here.

 How Does Property Division Work in a Connecticut Divorce?